sfeir-open-source/sfeir-school-dbt/docs/markdown/40-source-and-ref/20-source.md

 It's handled by dbt with the `source()` macro, and via a source declaration yaml file.

+Sources are not seeds, they are models in your datalake or in data products of your organization.

 ##==##
 <!-- .slide: class="with-code"-->
 # Defining sources